Canine Bed Bug Detection

 5 Highlights on Canine Bed Bug Detection

 - Results arrive in minutes, not hours.
 A canine bed bug inspection covers a standard hotel room in under three minutes.
 Our teams survey entire floors of commercial properties in a single visit, delivering a detailed service report the same day.
+This method will save you time and get the job done right, with a result you can trust.

 - No chemicals are applied during detection.
 The canine inspection process is completely nontoxic and noninvasive.
 Dogs sniff and alert without disturbing furnishings, making this method safe for residential and commercial settings alike.
+We take care to inspect every place where bed bugs may hide.

 Why Choose Our Canine Bed Bug Detection